Application by a tenant or landlord

 Cases VCAT cannot hear

-VCAT cannot hear disputes between tenants and tenants, or disputes between neighbours.
+VCAT cannot hear disputes between tenants, disputes between landlords, disputes between landlords and estate agents, or disputes between neighbours.

 Before applying to VCAT try to resolve the dispute between yourselves.